 Hepatitis C is caused by the hepatitis C virus (HCV).
 The hepatitis C virus is spread through contact with the blood of an infected person.

 A woman with hepatitis can pass the virus on to her baby during birth.
 The hepatitis C virus is not spread through food or water.

 Factors that may increase your chance of hepatitis C include:

-Eighty percent of people with hepatitis C have no symptoms.
+Most people with hepatitis C do not have symptoms.
 Over time, the disease can cause serious liver damage.